habitry/habitry_source/Habitry.md

 And don't be afraid to let people really hash it out.
 Some of the most useful discussions I’ve facilitated started with a client saying, “I hated this!”
 Collect these summaries into an email to send out to everyone (or better yet, have the SuperFriends groups make their own!).
 I also collect all these summaries in a PDF to give to clients at the completion of the program.

-######Choosing the Next Habit
+#### Choosing the Next Habit
 Once your clients get into the “one-at-a-time” idea, they are probably going to be very fixated on every other Monday when the “new habit” is announced.
 This has pros and cons, but coaches should try to direct this energy into the current habit (both doing and helping others do it) as much as possible.

 While most coaches who are using Habitry will have their favorite habits that they have seen improve clients’ awareness to get to the their goals, after doing Habitry a few times, I happened upon a progression that seemed to inform each successive habit rather well.
 While this is not scientific or remotely required, my progression goes something like this:
 1. A habit of non-judgmental awareness (writing down what you eat, recording where you spend your time, recording your workouts, etc.).
 The additional mental skill being learned in this phase is non-judgement.
 I describe this as, “recording what you are doing with the same dispassion as if I asked you to record how many white cars were in the parking lot at noon every day.”
 2. An abstract habit (eating more slowly, leaving repetitions in the tank, improving your posture when you notice yourself slouching, etc.).
 Non-concrete tasks can drive some clients nuts, so working on something abstract in a group gives people a chance to see how other people handle these nebulous habits and integrate them into their day.
-The additional skill here is also building on the non-judgement and training up the available willpower [baumeister *](#) in preparation for future habits.
+The additional skill here is also building on the non-judgement and training up the available willpower in preparation for future habits.
 3. A hard one (no liquid calories, taking a walk at lunch every day, squatting every day, mobilizing every day, etc.).
 After 4 weeks of getting people into the groove, I have found that week 5 is a perfect time to put the spurs to the SuperFriends groups.
 They have learned how to talk to each other, seen some progress, built up some mental skills and willpower, and learned the negotiation necessary to tackle a hard habit for 2 weeks.
 Doing a hard, concrete habit after an abstract one also rejuvenates the motivation levels of the clients that might be wavering and rallies the SuperFriends groups.
 And for those people that hated abstract stuff, this is also a win.
 4. Column “A” or Column “B” one of my biggest suggestions is to introduce two related habits in this module and let people pick one to do first (eating colorful veggies every day or eating protein every day, pushups every day or pull ups every day, drinking a glass of water in the morning or drinking a glass of water for every drink of alcohol, etc).
 I have found that SuperFriends groups usually like to stick together on these, but it’s not required.
 Giving people choices increases their perception of autonomy, the most important psychological need for improving motivation quality and increasing the likelihood that clients will persist.
 5. Switching Columns.
 Now that some clients have done Column A for 2 weeks and some have done column B, they can tell each other what to expect.
 This is promoting group support deep into program and showing clients how motivating helping other people meet their goals can be for meeting their own.
 6. Bunching (doing previous habits in addition to the new one).
 I came up with this idea when I introduced a habit that some clients thought would be too easy.
 In addition to encouraging them to use their free will on helping the other people in their cohort, I let asked them to pick the hardest habit for them over the whole series (their “goat’) and bunch it with their current habit.
 But the rules still applied: they had to be 90-100% confident they could do both.
 This turned out to be a valuable mental skill and some clients who were feeling less motivated got a challenge that kept them in the program until the end.

-The Next Habit
 Once your clients get into the “one-at-a-time” idea, they are probably going to be very fixated on every other Monday when the “new habit” is announced.
 This has pros and cons, but coaches should try to direct this energy into the current habit (both doing and helping others do it) as much as possible.
 Introducing the new habits is as simple as an email or a Facebook post that outlines what the habit is, why it is important and will help them get to their goals, and some examples of how people can “negotiate” this habit to have it fit into their life with 90-100% confidence.
 I recommend two formats: words and a brief video.

 Once clients see the new habit, ask them to brainstorm again as SuperFriends how they are going to integrate the habit and see it through.
 This is where some of the best ideas in my career have come from.
 Keep the discussion going until you see that everyone is 90-100% confident they have a plan to get through the next 2 weeks.
 Require everyone to post their 90-100% plan or just reply to your email with it.
 Email people individually if you have to or check-in with the whole group, but don't let clients, even seemingly confident ones, get by without announcing their piggybacking plan.
 After a few times, they will get the hang of it.

 For the last emails, ask these questions:
 • What did you learn?
 • Was this program successful?
 • Would you do this again with new SuperFriends?
 • Would you recommend it to a friend?Checklists
 Here you will find checklists to make sure you have everything you need for each week.
 Weeks 2-11 are the same items.
 These lists are not required, but I have attempted to make them exhaustive to include all of my suggestions.
 Please review them before each week to see if there is anything you’d like to add and to make sure you have everything you need to get started.

-##References
+## References
 Arem, H., & Irwin, M. (2011).
 A review of web-based weight loss interventions in adults.Obesity Reviews, 12(5), e236-e243. doi:10.1111/j.1467-789X.2010.00787.x

 Barbeau, A., Sweet, S. N., & Fortier, M. (2009).
 A Path-Analytic Model of Self-Determination